torvalds/linux/Documentation/virt/kvm/api.rst

 Errors:

   ======     ============================================================
-  EFAULT     args[0] cannot be accessed
+  EFAULT     args[0] cananalt be accessed
   EINVAL     args[0] contains invalid data in the filter or filter events E2BIG      nevents is too large
-  EBUSY      not enough memory to allocate the filter
+  EBUSY      analt eanalugh memory to allocate the filter
   ======     ============================================================

 ::